amitmerchant1990/reverie/aes.md

 **A**:
 Please fill out your [OpenReview profile](https://openreview.net/profile) with (1) a link to your DBLP profile and click "import papers from DBLP", and (2) a link to your Semantic Scholar profile.
 We import papers from these two sources, so having both filled in will give us the fullest view of your publication record for automatic paper assignment.

+**Q**: Does a reviewer showing up at the top of the list in green mean that they’ve accepted the assignment?<br>
+**A**: The green marking means exactly "automatically-invited-and-not-yet-declined" and not that they accepted.
+The reviewers who have accepted will be listed directly in your Area Chair Console (the first tab "Assigned Papers").
+For each submission, you should see "X out of Y Reviews Submitted" -- Y is the number of reviewers who accepted the invitation.
+You can see who they are by clicking "Show Reviewers".

+**Q**: Is there any way to remind reviewers that they have not responded to their invitations?<br>
+**A**: it is not possible to send reminders to those reviewers who haven't accepted (i.e., not possible to send "please reply to the invitation" reminders) in OpenReview.

+**Q**: What to do when reviewers who were automatically invited have neither declined nor accepted?
+Is it safe to assume they plan to review the assigned paper?<br>
+**A**: Some of them will probably eventually submit their review, but many probably won't.
+In all cases where you have less than three accepts, please proceed to recruit additional reviewers.

 ## Compliance and Desk Rejects

 **Q**: What is the compliance checklist?<br>